BioinfoUNIBA/REDInet/README.md

                        be an integer number grater than zero and equal or smaller than 100.
 By default the value is 10.

+    --R                Correct nucleotides strands in extracted sequences, to match identified sites srand.
+If it's set to no, sequences with nucleotides mapping on different strands are discarded.
+                       Possible choices are: yes or no.
+                       By default is no.

+    --U                Declare if the original samples cames from Unstranded RNAseq.
+                       Possible choices are: yes or no.
+                       By default is no.

 ## **Notes**:
 REDInet pipeline is optimizes to run on REDItools protocol-derived BAM files. <br />
 So it's recommended to produce the BAM files via the REDItools protocol at:  <br />